-Which distribution you use will depend upon the answer to three simple questions:
+Which distribution you use will depend on the answer to three simple questions:

-If your computer skills are fairly basic, you’ll want to stick with a newbie-friendly distribution such as Linux Mint, Ubuntu, or Deepin.
-If you’re skill set extends into the above-average range, you could go with a distribution like Debian or Fedora.
+If your computer skills are fairly basic, you’ll want to stick with a newbie-friendly distribution such as Linux Mint, Ubuntu (Figure 3), Elementary OS or Deepin.
+If your skill set extends into the above-average range, you could go with a distribution like Debian or Fedora.
 If, however, you’ve pretty much mastered the craft of computer and system administration, use a distribution like Gentoo.
 If you really want a challenge, you can build your very own Linux distribution, with the help of Linux From Scratch.

 If you’re looking for a server-only distribution, you will also want to decide if you need a desktop interface, or if you want to do this via command-line only.
 The Ubuntu Server does not install a GUI interface.
-This means two things – your server won’t be bogged down loading graphics and you’ll need to have a solid understanding of the Linux command line.
-However (there is always an “however” with Linux), you can install a GUI package on top of the Ubuntu Server with a single command like sudo apt-get install ubuntu-desktop.
+This means two things your server won’t be bogged down loading graphics and you’ll need to have a solid understanding of the Linux command line.
+However, you can install a GUI package on top of the Ubuntu Server with a single command like sudo apt-get install ubuntu-desktop.
 System administrators will also want to view a distribution with regards to features.
 Do you want a server-specific distribution that will offer you, out of the box, everything you need for your server?
 If so, CentOS might be the best choice.
 Or, do you want to take a desktop distribution and add the pieces as you need them?
 If so, Debian or Ubuntu Linux might serve you well.

-Typically, the installation wizards walk you through the process with the following steps (I’ll illustrate the installation of Ubuntu Linux):
+Typically, the installation wizards walk you through the process with the following steps (We’ll illustrate the installation of Ubuntu Linux):

-Keyboard layout: Select the keyboard layout for your system.
+- Keyboard layout: Select the keyboard for your system.

 Installing software on Linux